fridaystephan/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script '9-firstdirdeletion' will remove the dir 'my_first_directory' in /tmp The script '10-back' will cd into the previous dir
 The script '11-lists' lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+The Script '12-file_type' will run file type in tmp/iamfile